kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 229
+### Problem 229 (Medium)

 This problem was asked by Flipkart.

-Snakes and Ladders is a game played on a `10 x 10` board, the goal of which is get from square `1` to square `100`.
+[Snakes and Ladders](https://en.wikipedia.org/wiki/Snakes_and_Ladders) is a game played on a `10 x 10` board, the goal of which is get from square `1` to square `100`.
 On each turn players will roll a six-sided die and move forward a number of spaces equal to the result.
 If they land on a square that represents a snake or ladder, they will be transported ahead or behind, respectively, to a new square.

 Find the smallest number of turns it takes to play snakes and ladders.